The Mission Inn Hotel & Spa: Architecture

-With its widely varying styles, the Mission Inn was designed by multiple architects.
-Frank Miller selected Arthur Burnett Benton to design the original building.
-Miller chose Myron Hunt to design the Spanish Wing added to the rear of the main building.
-He later hired G. Stanley Wilson to design the St. Francis Chapel.
-Wilson also added a rotunda featuring circular staircases and a dome.
+The Mission Inn was designed by multiple architects in a range of architectural styles.
+Frank Miller selected Arthur Burnett Benton to design the 1903 “Mission Wing” in a primarily Mission Revival style, and the 1911 Cloister Wing.
+Myron Hunt designed the 1914 Spanish Wing, incorporating a Spanish Colonial Revival theme.
+Benton returned for the 1924 rooftop Alhambra Court and suites for Frank Miller and Alice Richardson, Miller’s sister and hotel manager.
+G. Stanley Wilson, along with his lead designer Peter J. Weber, added the 1928 Authors’ Row and the 1931 International Rotunda Wing, including the St. Francis Chapel and the Court of the Orient, integrating a range of styles from Spanish Renaissance Revival to Gothic Revival in an exuberant “old world” fantasy mélange.

 Notable guests

 For 120 years, the Mission Inn has been the center of Riverside, host to U.S. Presidents, celebrities, a number of seasonal and holiday functions, as well as occasional political functions and other major social gatherings.
 Pat and Richard Nixon were married in what is now the Presidential Lounge, Nancy and Ronald Reagan honeymooned there, and eight other U.S. presidents have visited the inn: Benjamin Harrison, William McKinley, Theodore Roosevelt, William Howard Taft, Herbert Hoover, John F. Kennedy, Gerald Ford, and George W. Bush.

 Social leaders who have stopped at the Mission Inn include Susan B. Anthony, Henry Ford, Andrew Carnegie, John D. Rockefeller, Henry Huntington, Albert Einstein, Joseph Pulitzer, William Randolph Hearst, Hubert H. Bancroft, Harry Chandler, Booker T. Washington, Helen Keller and John Muir.

 The list of entertainers who have toured the inn is extensive.
 Lillian Russell, Sarah Bernhardt and Harry Houdini were early visitors to Frank Miller's hotel.
 Other guests have included actors such as Ethel Barrymore, Charles Boyer, Eddie Cantor, Mary Pickford, Ginger Rogers, Bette Davis (who was married at the inn in 1945), W.C.
 Fields, Clark Gable, Cary Grant, Spencer Tracy, Fess Parker, James Brolin and Barbra Streisand, Raquel Welch and Drew Barrymore.